Álvaro Recoba: Loan to Venezia

 After two seasons with Inter, Recoba was loaned out to relegation-battling Venezia for the second round of the 1998–99 Serie A. The striker scored 11 times and made 9 assists in 19 games.
 Eventually, Venezia escaped relegation that season.

 Return to Inter Milan

 After his tenure at Venezia, Recoba returned to Inter.
 In January 2001, he renewed his contract with the club until 30 June 2006.
 During the same month, he was accused of carrying a fake passport and lost the Italian nationality he had received in 1999.
 The Italian Football Federation penalised Recoba with a one-year ban, which was later reduced on appeal to four months.
-Overall, he played for Inter Milan for ten seasons, from 1997 to 2007.
+Overall, he played for Inter Milan for eleven seasons, from 1997 to 2007.

 On 16 March 2007, Recoba confirmed to Sky Italia he wanted to leave the team at the end of the 2006–07 season, citing lack of appearances with the first team.
 On 31 August 2007, he was loaned to Serie A club Torino, where he rejoined Walter Novellino, his previous boss at Venezia.